Advertiser Disclosure

 10. Taxi Payment on the Go

-Just a bit of a time-saving tip: you don’t have to wait until the end of the ride to swipe your card.
-NYC taxis let riders swipe at any point during the ride, so you can get to the action quicker!
+Just a time-saving tip: You don’t have to wait until the end of the ride to swipe your card.
+NYC taxis let riders swipe at any point during the ride so you can get to the action quicker!

 10 Fun Facts About NYC

-In 1789 it became the first capital of the United States for 1 year.
+In 1789, New York City became the first capital of the United States for 1 year.
 Interestingly enough, New York City isn’t even the capital of New York — that’s Albany!

 2. Many Millionaires

-One out of every 21 New Yorkers is a millionaire.
-So maybe try to make a friend or 2 during your trip!
+One out of every 21 New Yorkers is a millionaire. — maybe try to make some friends during your trip!

 3. The Big Apple

-Although many people considered the origin of the term “Big Apple” to be a mystery, researchers at Missouri University of Science and Technology managed to determine the probable origin.
-“Apple” referred to many of the big horse racing courses around NYC.
-The first known usage was by John J. FitzGerald in The New York Morning Telegraph when he mentioned going to the “Big Apple” to mean getting big money at the races.
+Although many people considered the term “Big Apple” a mystery, researchers at Missouri University of Science and Technology determined the probable origin.
+“Apple” referred to many of the city’s big horse racing courses.
+The first known usage was by John J. Fitzgerald in the New York Morning Telegraph when he mentioned going to the “Big Apple” to mean getting big money at the races.

 4. Illegal Honking

-Except for emergencies, honking your car horn is actually illegal in New York City.
-And yes, we know…everybody does it anyway.
+Except for emergencies, honking your car horn is illegal in New York City unless there’s imminent danger.
+And yes, we know everybody does it anyway.

 5. A True Melting Pot

-Over 37% of New Yorkers were born in another country, so it’s unsurprising that the city’s residents speak a wide range of languages (over 800 in fact)!
-Plus, some of the languages — like Quechua or Garifuna — are extremely rare or dying out even in their countries of origin.
+Over 37% of New Yorkers were born in another country, so, unsurprisingly, the city’s residents speak a wide range of languages (over 800)!
+Plus, some languages — like Quechua or Garifuna — are extremely rare or dying out in their countries of origin.

 6. What, How Much?